adaszko/chbuf.vim/README.md

 # What is it?

-An highly interactive way of jumping to buffers and recently edited files.
+An highly interactive way of jumping to buffers, files listed in `.viminfo` and those from current directory.
-Recent files list is obtained via `v:oldfiles` variable (see `:help v:oldfiles`).

 # Status